Brandon Cedars, Arborvitae Evergreen: Also known as Northern White Cedar / Thuja occidentalis ‘Brandon.’

 Brandon Cedar grows tall, fairly compact, and easily grows in any location -from full sun to partial shade.
 They do well in any soil but grow best in organic-rich, well-drained soil.
 They are typically planted 3 feet apart (stem to stem.) -Or 2 to 2 ½ feet for a tighter hedge.
 The Brandon is tolerant of dry conditions once established.
 This pyramid cedar is quite hardy and only requires a light seasonal pruning in the spring.

-Brandon cedars will grow to be above 20 feet tall at maturity, with a spread of about 4 feet.
-It has a low canopy with a typical clearance of 1 feet from the ground, and is suitable for planting under power lines.
-Under ideal conditions can be expected to live for 50 years or more.
+The Brandon Cedar will grow at a rate of approximately 1 ½ to 2 feet a year vertically and 6 inches to 1 foot horizontally per year.
+They can easily be pruned but can reach above 20 feet tall at maturity, with a spread of about 4 feet wide.
+It has a low canopy with a typical clearance of 1 foot from the ground and is suitable for planting under power lines.
+Under ideal conditions, they can be expected to live for 50 years or more.

 The Brandon cedar does best in zones 3 -9.

 Emerald Green, Arborvitae Evergreen: Also known as an Eastern White Cedar / Thuja occidentalis ‘Smaragd’.

 The Emerald Cedars are characterized by glossy dark green, tight foliage.
 They are most commonly used to create privacy screens and noise barriers due to their tendency to grow thick and dense.